How Efficient Are Solar Cells

 Available sunlight

+Solar panel’s efficiency is affected by the availability of sunlight.
 The longer the solar panels are exposed to the sun, the more electricity they produce.
-Thus, solar panel efficiency is affected by the availability of sunlight.

-Australia enjoys sunshine most days all year round.
-Different regions have more sunshine than others.
-The efficiency of solar panels will vary in different regions.
-Solar panels will be more efficient in regions of higher sunlight availability.
+In Australia, sun is available all year round.
+Also, every region have different sunshine than others.
+Hence, the efficiency of solar panels will vary in different region due to different solar irradiance in every region.
+Moreover, solar panels will be more efficient in regions where solar irradiance is high.

-The CEC has divided the country into four parts based on the amount of sun in each region.
-Regions with more sunlight enjoy higher rebates than those with less sun due to the efficiency of the solar panels.
+The CEC has divided the country into four parts based on the amount of solar radiation in each region.
+Rebates are highly dependent on the potential of solar irradiance.
+Regions with more solar irradiance enjoy higher rebates than those with the less solar irradiance.
+Additionally, this is also due to the high efficiency of the panels in the regions of high solar irradiance.

 Solar panel installation and orientation

 Improper installation of solar panels leads to their loss of efficiency.
-Thus, you should always have a professional install the panels for you.
+Thus, you should always hire a professional to install the panels.

-One of the factors to consider when installing solar panels is the angle of installation or tilt.
-Depending on where you live, solar panels are not installed flat on the roof.
+One of the factors to consider when installing solar panels is the angle of installation or tilt angle.
+It is not recommended to install solar panels on flat surfacez or zero angle with the roof.
 They must be tilted to a particular angle to ensure that they can absorb as much sunlight as possible.

 Orientation is the direction in which the solar panels are installed.
 East-facing solar panels are more efficient in the morning when the sun is in the East.
 West-facing solar panels are more efficient in the afternoon until the sun sets.